AlibabaCloudDocs/backbonenet/intl.en-US/Best Practices/Connect a local data center to Alibaba Cloud using active__standby links formed by a leased line and a Smart Access Gateway.md

 # Connect a local data center to Alibaba Cloud using active/standby links formed by a leased line and a Smart Access Gateway {#concept_abc_sxm_sfb .concept}

-This tutorial introduces how to use CEN, a leased line and a Smart Access Gateway to connect a local IDC to Alibaba Cloud and enable the local IDC to communicate with VPCs in different regions through active/standby links formed by a leased line and a Smart Access Gateway.
+This topic introduces how to use CEN, a leased line and a Smart Access Gateway to connect a local IDC to Alibaba Cloud and enable the local IDC to communicate with VPCs in different regions through active/standby links formed by a leased line and a Smart Access Gateway.

 You can connect a local IDC to Alibaba Cloud through active/standby redundant links formed by a leased line and a Smart Access Gateway.
-The leased line is connected to the VBR through BGP protocol and acts as the active link; the Smart Access Gateway is connected to the CEN through CCN and acts as the standby link.
+The leased line is connected to the VBR through BGP protocol and acts as the active link.
+The Smart Access Gateway is connected to the CEN through CCN and acts as the standby link.
 When the leased line fails, the traffic is automatically distributed to the link of the Smart Access Gateway to achieve high availability.

 ## Network topology {#section_l1m_1ym_sfb .section}